aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/sparkline/using-sparklines-and-settings-3d-format/_index.md

 ---
-title: Using Sparklines and Settings 3D Format with JavaScript via C++
+title: Using Sparklines and Setting 3D Format with JavaScript via C++
-linktitle: Using Sparklines and Settings 3D Format
+linktitle: Using Sparklines and Setting 3D Format
 type: docs
 weight: 40
 url: /javascript-cpp/using-sparklines-and-settings-3d-format/